SebiTimeWaster/Blockify/README.md

 A Spigot/~~Paper~~ plugin implementing a Hopper that blockifies items.

-Paper has multiple bugs in an inventory implementation, doesn't work.
+Paper has a bug in an inventory implementation, doesn't work at the moment.
+Bug report is opened.

 ## What it does